Formation of Extremely Low-mass White Dwarfs Binaries: Discussion

 \subsection{Pre-WD Structure and Orbital Periods just after Mass Transfer Ends}

 Figure~\ref{masses_Porb.pdf} shows the stellar mass as a function of $P_{\rm orb}$ just after the MT phase has ended.
 Three different initial binary mass configurations (fiducial case, larger accretor mass, and smaller donor mass) are plotted.
 The helium core mass and hydrogen envelope mass are also plotted for each of these systems.
-Keep in mind that $P_{\rm orb}$ will continue to change on the pre-WD and WD cooling phases due to gravitational wave losses.
+Keep in mind that $P_{\rm orb}$ continues to change in the pre-WD and the WD cooling phases due to gravitational wave losses.Also, there is continued burning of the envelope adding to the core.